 How will blasting affect me?

-Please refer to the Blasting section of this web site.
+Please refer to the Blasting (PDF) section of this web site.

 How far must the mining activity be from my property line, house, stream, road, etc.?